jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 do so only for the convenience of voting in a primary.
 In states like New York, party affiliation is _required_ to vote in a primary.
 Nevertheless, for Baha'is the only way to avoid partisanship is to avoid aligning oneself with a party.
 Entirely.
+This is applied by Baha'is so strenuously that even refrain from registering in political parties associated with single-party governments!

 This is particularly the case in today's environment.
 Perhaps sometime in the mythic bipartisan past, there was broad agreement across the parties on All Things American, the parties respected the members of one another, and all worked toward a common solution.
 I doubt it.
-And in any case, this "bipartisanship" mostly worked by entirely avoid the issue of civil rights (more on that later).
+(And in any case, this "bipartisanship" mostly worked by entirely avoid the issue of civil rights;
+more on that later).

-But now, the major factor of partisan affiliation is "negative partisanship";
+But today, the major factor of partisan affiliation is "negative partisanship";
 that is, one affiliates with a party as a show of hatred for members of the other party.
 In such a case, it is even more important to avoid such partisanship.